What is papular purpuric gloves and socks syndrome?

-Papular purpuric gloves and socks syndrome is usually caused by an erythrovirus, EVB19 or Parvovirus B19.
+Papular purpuric gloves and socks syndrome (PPGSS) is usually caused by an erythrovirus called Parvovirus B19 (EVB19).
 This is a single-stranded DNA virus that targets red cells in the bone marrow.
-It spreads via respiratory droplets, and has an incubation period of 7–10 days.
+It spreads via respiratory droplets and has an incubation period of 7–10 days.

-The syndrome has also been noted to have seasonal variation, often occurring during spring and summer.
+The syndrome has been noted to have a seasonal variation, often occurring during spring and summer.
 Papular purpuric gloves and socks syndrome has also been associated with:

 - Hepatitis B